omarTBakr/ML-Deep-Dive/README.md

     -  **Finding the optimal degree:**
        * **Experiment:** Test different polynomial degrees and observe their impact on model fit.
        * **Error analysis (MSE):** Identify the degree where error reduction plateaus, indicating a balance between bias and variance.
-       * **BIC:** Statistically penalizes model complexity to guide optimal degree selection.
+       * **BIC:** Statistically penalises model complexity to guide optimal degree selection.

-*  **hands-on project diving into regression and regularization techniques in Python using scikit-learn**[here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/RegressorsAndRegularization)
+*  **hands-on project diving into regression and regularisation techniques in Python using scikit-learn**[here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/RegressorsAndRegularization)

    It guides you through:
-   - **Exploring polynomial regression** by varying degrees and analyzing its impact on error , more on that [here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/Polynomial%20regression).
+   - **Exploring polynomial regression** by varying degrees and analysing its impact on error, more on that [here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/Polynomial%20regression).
-   - **Implementing custom functions for monomial feature** creation and error visualization.
+   - **Implementing custom functions for monomial feature** creation and error visualisation.
    - **Applying Ridge and Lasso regularization** to optimize model performance and perform feature selection.
    - **Building a custom regularized linear regression class with NumPy**.
    - **Constructing a machine learning pipeline with data preprocessing, polynomial feature engineering, and Ridge regression using GridSearchCV for hyperparameter tuning**.

+* **Neural Networks (From First Principles):** [here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/NeuralNetwork)
+    - **Building Blocks:** Constructing `Neuron`, `NeuralLayer`, and `NeuralNetwork` classes from the ground up to demystify their interactions.
+    - **Core Algorithms:** Step-by-step implementation of feedforward and backpropagation with minimal library abstraction, focusing on the underlying mechanics.
+    - **Practical Context:** Includes a Scikit-learn `MLPRegressor` example with `GridSearchCV` for a complete learning perspective.
 * **KMeans implementation from scratch using numpy** [here](https://github.com/omarTBakr/ML-Deep-Dive/tree/main/Kmeans)

-  you will find
+  You will find
-  - **clear implementation using python**
+  - **clear implementation using Python**
-  - **how to initialize k ?**
+  - **How to initialize k ?**
-  - **which number of clusters to use?**
+  - **Which number of clusters to use?**
   - **comparing my implementation against `sklearn.cluster.KMeans`**